How To Get Your Baby To Sleep In A Crib

 A crib set is a bundle of items that provides everything your little one needs to sleep well right from day one.
 Most crib sets come with extras like blankets, top sheets, pillows, bumpers, and dust ruffles.

-For your little one’s safety, do not put extra bedding in their crib until they are much older (usually around 18 months).
+For your little one’s safety, do not put these extras in their crib until they are much older (usually around 18 months).

-Newton Baby’s mattresses are made with Wovenaire® and Breathe-Thru technologies for 100 percent breathability, comfort, washability, and safety.
+Newton Baby mattresses are made with Wovenaire® and Breathe-Thru technologies for 100 percent breathability, comfort, washability, and safety.
 That’s peace of mind you can’t get anywhere else.

 When you begin transitioning your baby into a crib, set up a bedtime routine that works for you and your baby.

 Your routine may include:

 - Read a story

 The important part of this routine is not what you include but, rather, that you’re consistent.
 Consistency means that, for example, you bathe your little one, read them a story, and cuddle for a few minutes in that order every night.

 Once you’ve established the routine and run through it for several days, your baby will expect you to put them down in their crib during the final step.